Trump considers re-joining Pacific trade pact he once spurned - Journal du Cameroun

-President Donald Trump has directed senior aides to explore re-joining the 11-nation Trans-Pacific Partnership if a “better deal” can be reached, the White House said Thursday.

-The decision, which was welcomed by lawmakers from agricultural states, could mark an abrupt about-face for a president who had campaigned against the deal and swiftly withdrew from it after taking office last year.
+President Donald Trump said Thursday the US could re-enter the Trans-Pacific Partnership if it could get a “better” deal, potentially marking an abrupt about-face for a president who campaigned against the deal and swiftly withdrew from it after taking office last year.

+“Would only join TPP if the deal were substantially better than the deal offered to Pres.
+Obama,” he wrote in a late night tweet.

+“We already have BILATERAL deals with six of the eleven nations in TPP, and are working to make a deal with the biggest of those nations, Japan, who has hit us hard on trade for years!”

+But his most hawkish trade advisers, who now dominate his cabinet after high-level departures, have expressed a strong preference for negotiating bilateral agreements, which they say play to US advantages.

-But the White House was quick to point out that Trump’s decision, rather than a flip-flop, was consistent with earlier statements.
+The White House was quick to stress that Trump’s decision was consistent with earlier statements not a flip-flop.

 “Last year, the President kept his promise to end the TPP deal… because it was unfair to American workers and farmers,” Deputy White House Press Secretary Lindsay Walters said in a statement.